-Earlier this year, six women artists in Rochester formed a feminist art group, Politits Art Coalition, and you can purchase some of their holiday crafts this Saturday.
+Earlier this year, six women artists in Rochester formed a feminist art group, Politits Art Coalition.

 Politits is a made-up word, but you can’t say it on the radio.